yui-tan/pyPromptChecker/README.md

 # Requirements
 ### pyPromptChecker binary edition no longer has any requirements.
-But old-fashioned edition still has requirements as follows.
+But source code edition still has requirements as follows.
 - Python 3.x
 - pillow (PIL)
 - pypng